JohnGrahn/johngrahn.com/src/content/projects/pong.md

 ## Get the Code and Play!

-You can find the complete source code for this project on GitHub: [GitHub Repository](https://github.com/JohnGrahn/ts-pong) (replace with your actual repository link).
+You can find the complete source code for this project on GitHub: [GitHub Repository](https://github.com/JohnGrahn/ts-pong)

 Feel free to clone the repository, run it locally, and explore the code.
 I encourage you to experiment, add your own features, and even try to improve the AI!

-**Live Demo:**  You can also play the game live here: [Live Demo](https://pong.johngrahn.com) (replace with your actual demo link).
+**Live Demo:**  You can also play the game live here: [Live Demo](https://pong.johngrahn.com)

 ## Future Enhancements